-Before DigiCert can issue an SSL/TLS certificate, you must demonstrate control over the domains and any SANs (Subject Alternative Names) on the order.
+Before DigiCert can issue an SSL/TLS certificate, you must demonstrate control over the domains and any SANs (Subject Alternative Names) on the certificate order.
 We refer to this process as the Domain Control Validation (DCV) process.

 To demonstrate control over the domain, an email recipient follows the instructions in a confirmation email sent for the domain.
-The confirmation process consists of visiting the link provided in the email and following the instructions on the page.
+The confirmation process consists of visiting the link provided and following the instructions on the page.

 For the WHOIS-based method, DigiCert sends an authorization email to the registered owners of the public domain as shown in the domain's WHOIS record.

 Verify that your registrar/WHOIS provider has not masked or removed that information.
-If they are, find out if they provide a way (such as anonymized email address, web form) for you to allow Certificate Authorities (CAs) to access your domain’s WHOIS data.
+If the information is masked, find out if they provide a way (such as anonymized email address, web form) for you to allow Certificate Authorities (CAs) to access your domain’s WHOIS data.

 For the Constructed Email method, DigiCert sends the authorization email to five constructed email addresses for the domain: admin, administrator, webmaster, hostmaster, and postmaster @[domain_name].

 Instead of using a personal email address, you can use one of the constructed email addresses for your domain (e.g., email@example.com).
 Using one of the constructed email addresses allows you to create a "non-expiring" email address that you can add or remove people from when necessary.

-If we can't find an MX record for [domain_name], you must use one of the other supported DCV methods to demonstrate your control over the domain.
+If we can't find an MX record for [domain_name], you must use one of the other supported DCV methods to demonstrate control over the domain.

 Before we can successfully send an authentication email (DCV Email) to the domain owner (or domain controller), we must verify that an MX record (a resource record in the Domain Name System [DNS]) exists in the DNS records of the recipient's domain name.
 The presence of valid MX records enables us to send the authentication email.

 For example, you want to receive your DCV email at one of the constructed email addresses for example.com, firstname.lastname@example.org.
-To successfully send a DCV Email to email@example.com, we must first find an MX record for said address that identifies the server (e.g., mailhost.example.com) set up to receive the emails destined for firstname.lastname@example.org
+To successfully send a DCV Email to email@example.com, we must first find an MX record for the address that identifies the server (e.g., mailhost.example.com) set up to receive the emails destined for firstname.lastname@example.org

 If we find an MX record, we can successfully send a DCV email to email@example.com.
 If we don't find an MX record, no DCV email is sent because we cannot identify the proper mail server.

 Add a DigiCert generated token (provided for the domain in your CertCentral account) to the domain’s DNS as a CNAME record.
 Then, add dcv.digicert.com as the CNAME target.
 When DigiCert does a search for a DNS CNAME records associated with the domain, we can find a record that includes the DigiCert verification token.